• Skip to primary navigation

 • Cook the mixture for at least 10 minutes after adding in the cornstarch, stirring constantly.
 The mixture will turn more translucent and will want to stick together in one big blob.

-• Line a loaf pan with a piece of parchment paper, allowing the ends to drape over the side of the pan.
-Pour pudding into the loaf pan, using a spatula to scrape as necessary.
-Let cool and then refrigerate to set further, 2 - 4 hours.
+• Line a loaf pan or a smaller container with a piece of parchment paper, allowing the ends to drape over the side of the pan.
+Transfer the pudding into the container, using a spatula to scrape it out if necessary.
+Let cool and then refrigerate to set further, 2 – 4 hours.

 • Cut into blocks before serving, this could yield 8 - 10 smaller snack size portions depending on how you cut it.